go-vikunja/vikunja/docs/content/doc/setup/openid.md

 }
 ```

-It also also possible to pass the description and isPublic flag as optional parameter.
+It is also possible to pass the `description` and the `isPublic` flag as optional parameters.
 If not present, the description will be empty and project visibility defaults to false.

 ```json
 {